thavaneshb/DE-WORSHOP/README.md

 **AIM:**

-To study and verify the truth table of logic gates in Quartus II using Verilog programming.
+To study and verify the ripple carry adder in Quartus II using Verilog programming.

 **EQUIPTMENTS REQUIRED:**